MY GENEALOGY PRESENTATIONS

 • Genealogical Clues and Cousin Bait on FindaGrave - Tips and tricks for using the free FindaGrave.com site to research ancestors, and memorialize their burial places, and connect with cousins.
 Beyond the basic search techniques that can uncover new genealogical clues, see how to catch the eye of cousins and researchers by linking family-tree members, posting ancestor bios, submitting edits and flowers, and personalizing your member profile.
 Also learn why and how to create a virtual cemetery for your ancestors--so relatives and descendants will know exactly where the bodies are buried!

-• Bring Family History Alive in Bite-Sized Projects - Learn how to document family history stories in engaging, practical, bite-sized projects that can be shared with relatives and posted on genealogy websites.
-See why and how to narrow your focus to one ancestor, occasion, heirloom, photo, or place.
+• Bring Family History Alive in Bite-Sized Projects - Get fresh ideas for documenting family history stories in engaging, practical, bite-sized projects that can be shared with relatives and posted on genealogy websites for the sake of future generations.
+Learn why and how to narrow your focus to one ancestor or family, occasion, heirloom, photo, or place.
 Like a sprint rather than a marathon, each project takes a short time and gives you flexibility to be creative in spotlighting one aspect of family history to share with relatives now.
-Ideas include brief ancestor bios and booklets, heirloom stories, ancestor coloring books, photobooks, and video-based family history.
+Presentation includes how-to examples of projects such as brief ancestor bios and booklets, heirloom background stories, ancestor coloring books, full-size and smaller photobooks, and audio/video-based family history.

 • Free (and Almost Free) Genealogy - Find out how to locate family-history information online and through non-digital sources without spending a fortune.
 In addition to using the big-name websites, see how to search for clues about ancestors by checking Linkpendium, the Ancestor Hunt, state and local genealogy societies, and asking local historians, archives, and libraries.
 Learn tips for deciding when it pays to pay for a document, based on what's missing from your family tree, what your family already has in hand, and how unique that document really is.